ihitrec/Sudoku/README.md

 #### Scope

-1. The game should is playable and offers the same experience across different devices.
+1. The game should be playable and offers the same experience across different devices.
 This means that a number keyboard is on screen to enable mobile inputs.
 2. The minimum playable version includes a premade grid, a win/lose scenario when the grid is filled and a new game button.
 3. Game instructions are included.
 4. Grid difficulty options for premade grids are available.